Integrate with Docker Trusted RegistryEstimated reading time: 3 minutes

 In your browser navigate to

 https://<dtr-url>/cato download the TLS certificate used by DTR.
-Then add that certificate to the macOS trust store.
+Then add this certificate to the macOS trust store.

 In your browser navigate to

 https://<dtr-url>/cato download the TLS certificate used by DTR.
-Then add that certificate to the Windows trust store.
+Then add this certificate to the Windows trust store.

 # Download the DTR CA certificate $ sudo curl -k https://<dtr-url>/ca -o /usr/local/share/ca-certificates/<dtr-domain-name>.crt # Refresh the list of certificates to trust $ sudo update-ca-certificates # Restart the Docker daemon $ sudo service docker restart